portworx/px-docs/portworx-on-aws-asg.md

 PWX_EBS_VOLUME_TEMPLATE=vol-0055e5913b79fb49d
 ```

-If an instance is terminated, then the following happens:
+If an instance is terminated by EC2 ASG, then the following happens:
 1. The EBS volume associated with that instance gets detached.
-2. A new EC2 instance from the AMI gets created and PX will be able to attach to the free EBS volumes and re-join the cluster with the existing information.
+2. A new EC2 instance from the AMI gets created by ASG and PX will be able to attach to the free EBS volumes and re-join the cluster with the existing information.

 If the number of instances are scaled up, then the following happens:
 1. PX on the new instance will detect that there are no free EBS volumes.
-2. PX will create a new EBS volume if it is within the `max-count` capacity limit.
+2. PX will create a new EBS volume.
 3. PX will join the cluster as a new node.

 ## Scaling the Cluster Down